springfield-project/springfield-project.github.io/index.md

 ----

-![A diagram of interactions between the projects.]({{ site.url }}/assets/images/interactions.svg) *A visual representation of the interactions between the projects.
-Dark blue is for Springfield projects.*
+![A diagram of interactions between the projects.]({{ site.url }}/assets/images/interactions.svg) *A visual representation of the interactions between the projects, with known users of Springfield projects and the backends Springfield provides.*

 What project should I use?
 =============================